Alex-Bradford/llava-posttraining-project/README.md

 3. **Improved Model**: Fine-tuned with architectural and data-centric enhancements + ablation studies

 The final results are summarized in a Google Slides presentation.

 ---

-## 🧪 Research Question

-**Can we improve the performance of an already post-trained vision-language model (VLM) like LLaVA-1.5 with additional rounds of post-training including self-critique?**

----